 The application fee is applicable for third-country nationals, depending on the application type.
 EU nationals and their family members are exempted from these fees.

 A single work permit can be applied for by third-country nationals coming for work to Malta, based on the appropriate category of work and residence, as found on the Identity Malta website.

 A second citizenship, especially one of Malta, offers multiple benefits to applicants of all ages, whether its education opportunities, business or retirement.
 While the application process to seek citizenship or residence Malta is straightforward, it is a time-consuming meticulous process that requires strict attention to detail.
 Engaging with a professional will help you leverage their expertise in counseling thousands of successful applications, as well as their professional expertise across business, investment, and taxation.
-If you are interested in seeking a hassle-free transition to residing in this beautiful Mediterranean haven, get in touch with us today!
+If you are interested in seeking a hassle-free transition and getting a citizenship by investment in this beautiful Mediterranean haven, get in touch with us for citizenship planning today!